|

 Collaboration between teams often results in many different ideas-some good, some not so good.
 It's important to keep all ideas, good or bad, in some managed form.
 A design for a trigger mechanism may not work on the first iteration of a hand drill design, but may be the perfect addition to the final design.Protect Your Data

 Protect your intellectual data when collaborating with others by sharing only the bare minimum needed for them to complete their work.
 For instance, if your vendor is designing the brackets to hold your new design in place, share just the mount locations and available space.
-There's no need to hand over your proprietary design.|
+There's no need to hand over your proprietary design.

-Latest News from Cadalyst Partners
+More News and Resources from Cadalyst Partners